Peds

 Epiphyseal Plate

-proliferative and reserve zones resulting in
+proliferative and reserve zones

 Delayed Growth

-Alignment is critical to maintain function
+Alignment is critical for good prognosis and maintained function

 Consultation